Skip to main content

 basepart, model, tool

-Useful if you want to attach a clone of an object to the rig for an animation. (jump to "basepart, model, tool" finished product)
+Useful if you want to attach a clone of a basepart, model, tool to the rig for an animation. (jump to "basepart, model, tool" finished product)

 1. Copy the old basepart, model, tool that was used as the animatedObject in the rig during animating.